lidiyacommercetools/ProductConfig/README.md

 The answer set should be in format : answer(a). answer(b).
 Where {a,b} is the answer set.
 If the answer set is empty, please include empty_set. in the input code.

-The atom to be explained should be represented as why(a) if "a" is part of the answer set, and as why_not(a) id "a" is not part of the answer set.
+The atom to be explained should be represented as why(a) if "a" is part of the answer set, and as why_not(a) if "a" is not part of the answer set.

-File One to Include:
-Problem encoding where facts are coded as #external "fact".
-This is mandatory due to grounding.
-If this is ommited, facts will not be used as reasoning in the explanation.

-File Two to Include:
-Answer set in question and the atom to explain.
-An example for Sudoku is in the repository.